 When you’re trying to get yourself and kids packed, ready and out the door, preparing a healthy breakfast might take the backseat — so many people end up skipping breakfast.
 Luckily, crockpot breakfast recipes are becoming all the rage.

 That’s right: If you’ve shelved your crockpot for winter- or dinner-only use, it’s time to dust it off.
-Making breakfast in the crockpot ensures a nutritious meal any day of the week with minimal involvement.
-And did I mention they’re delicious?
+Making breakfast in the crockpot ensures a nutritious meal any day of the week with minimal involvement — and did I mention crockpot breakfast recipes are delicious?

 19 Crockpot Breakfast Recipes